Tim Walz: Military service

 With his father's encouragement, Walz enlisted in the Army National Guard two days after he turned 17.
 His father had served during the Korean War and earned his education degree with the G.I.
 Bill; he wanted his son to have the same opportunity.

 Walz served in the National Guard for 24 years after enlisting in 1981.
-During his military career, he had postings in Arkansas, Texas, near the Arctic Circle in Norway; New Ulm, Minnesota, northwest of Mankato; Italy, and elsewhere.
+During his military career, he was posted in Arkansas, Texas, near the Arctic Circle in Norway; New Ulm, Minnesota, northwest of Mankato; Italy, and elsewhere.
 He trained in heavy artillery.
-During his service he worked in disaster response postings following floods and tornadoes and was deployed overseas.
+During his service, he worked in disaster response postings following floods and tornadoes and was deployed overseas.
 In 1989, he earned the title of Nebraska Citizen-Soldier of the Year.

-After Walz completed the 20 years of service needed to retire from the Guard, he reenlisted instead of retiring, later citing the September 11, 2001 attacks as the reason for his reenlistment.
-He was able to retire as of August 2002, according to the National Guard.
+After Walz completed the 20 years of service needed to retire from the Guard, he reenlisted instead of retiring, later citing the September 11 attacks as the reason for his reenlistment.
+He was able to retire in August 2002.
 In August 2003, he deployed with the Minnesota National Guard to Vicenza, Italy, for nine months, to serve with the European Security Force as part of Operation Enduring Freedom.

-He attained the rank of command sergeant major near the end of his service and briefly was the senior enlisted soldier of 1st Battalion, 125th Field Artillery Regiment.
-Walz's decorations include the Army Commendation Medal, two Army Achievement Medals, two National Defense Service Medals, a Global War on Terrorism Service Medal, and an Army Reserve Components Achievement Medal with five oak leaf clusters.
+Walz attained the rank of command sergeant major near the end of his service and briefly was the senior enlisted soldier of 1st Battalion, 125th Field Artillery Regiment.
+His decorations include the Army Commendation Medal, two Army Achievement Medals, two National Defense Service Medals, a Global War on Terrorism Service Medal, and an Army Reserve Components Achievement Medal with five oak leaf clusters.

 On February 10, 2005, Walz filed official documents to run for the U.S. House of Representatives.
 In March, the National Guard announced a possible deployment of around 2,000 soldiers from across the Minnesota National Guard to Iraq sometime in the next two years.
 Walz said he would deploy if called upon.
 The National Guard finished processing his retirement paperwork in May, and Walz retired from military service on May 16.
 He later explained that he retired in order to focus on his campaign for Congress and did not want to violate the Hatch Act, which forbids some political activities by federal government employees.
 The Minnesota National Guard confirmed that Walz retired two months before his former unit was notified on July 14 of its potential deployment to Iraq.
 That unit received its mobilization order in August and deployed to Iraq in March 2006, ten months after Walz retired.